 Clearwater Creek is 8.33 miles long and drains an area of 62 square miles of White Bear Lake, White Bear Township, Hugo, Lino Lakes, and Centerville.
-Both tributaries join Rice Creek in Anoka County as part of the Chain of Lakes.
+Clearwater Creek empties into Peltier Lake in the Rice Creek Chain of Lakes.